spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 # Troubleshoot the Ocean Controller Version 2

 This topic is intended to help you troubleshoot your Ocean Controller Version 2.

-If required, you can contact Support via online chat or [email](https://spot.io/support/).
+If you still encounter issues, contact Support via [online chat or email](https://spot.io/support/).

 ##  "Helm command not found" Log During Installation Via Script